MemoryZy/Json-Assistant/DESCRIPTION.md

  - JavaBean to JSON
  - JSON to JavaBean
  - Kotlin Properties to JSON
- - JSON Text Diff
+ - JSON Diff
- - Format conversion (XML and JSON)
+ - Format Converters
+   - JSON to XML Converter
+   - XML to JSON Converter

 <br/>